refactoring-by-example/refactoringbyexample.com/_posts/2018-03-22-moving-on-from-callbacks.md

 Refactoring code like this can be tricky because it contains serveral async `patterns`.
 To simplify the refactor, it's useful to break down the logic into steps and identify any patterns.

 The `.fetch` using an `async.waterfall`, sequentially executes the following steps (as an array of function references):
- * Makes calls to multiple endpoints in `parallel` and aggregates the results into an results object.
-Each key mapping to the results of an API call
+ * Requests raw product data in `parallel` (from different API end points) and aggregates the results into an object.
+Each keys maps to an API response
- * Converts raw data into the products model objects (eg dvd) and removes any blacklist (banned) items.
+ * Creates the product model objects (eg dvd) from the fetched raw data and removes any blacklisted (banned) items.
  * Fetches stock metadata from the products using an asynchronous `map`
  * Merges stock data with the product and writes `each` product model to the product database